Click on the links below to jump to a particular section:

 This information is intended to give you general information regarding the ways in which we ensure we support all of our pupils with SEND, in order that they can realise their potential.
 It may not list every skill, resource and technique we use to achieve this as these are continually developed and we try to modify our provision to meet the needs of individual pupils.

 Children with SEND at Hexham Middle School make good and in some cases outstanding progress.
-Other useful documents such as our SEND policy are also available on the school website.

 We have a number of dedicated Learning Support Assistants who support pupils with SEND at Hexham Middle School both in and out of class.

 We also have a Senior Learning Support Assistant (SLSA) who teaches smaller intervention groups.

 Teaching and Support Staff at Hexham Middle School are committed to our school being inclusive and ensuring that each child receives the support to allow them to be happy, successful learners.

 Here at Hexham Middle School we:

 - Work closely with parents or carers to agree on the best actions to take to help pupils make progress and feel happy at school.

 - Make sure lesson content is differentiated to take into account different learning needs and to make sure pupils can access the content of the lessons.

 - Employ a SENCo who leads on SEND provision across the federation which allows for excellent transition.
 The SENco is supported closely by a Senior LSA.
 The SENco works closely with the Deputy Headteacher to act as an advocate for pupils with SEN.

 - Monitor the progress of the pupils to ensure pupils are making progress in English and Maths; this allows the SENCo to take action if progress is not as expected.